biodiversitydata-se/SOS/Docs/FieldMapping.md

 3. Then run _/ProcessJob/CopyFieldMapping/Run_ to copy the field mappings from sos-verbatim to sos-processed database.

 **Process [Field Name]**
-1. Add a property of type _ProcessedFieldMapValue_ to the _SOS.Lib.Models.Processed.Sighting.ProcessedSighting_ class, for the new field.
+1. Add a property of type _ProcessedFieldMapValue_ to the _SOS.Lib.Models.Processed.Sighting.ProcessedObservation_ class, for the new field.
 2. Update the process for the data providers that support this field.
 For Artportalen, the _SOS.Process.Factories.ArtportalenProcessFactory_ class needs to be updated.
 3. Make sure that the _GetFieldMappingsDictionary()_ method delivers the new field mapping.
 4. Update _Sos.Process.Extension.ArtportalenExtensions.ToProcessed()_ with the new field mapping.